stardog-union/stardog.js/README.md

 To get started, just clone the project.
 You'll need a local copy of Stardog to be able to run the tests.
 For more information on starting the Stardog DB service and how it works, go to [Stardog's documentation](http://stardog.com/docs/), where you'll find everything you need to get up and running with Stardog.

 Go to [http://stardog.com](http://stardog.com), download and install the database and load the data provided in `data/` using the script in the repository.
-Having the Stardog service running load the data with the following command:
+Start Stardog with the `http` port on `5823` with the following command:

-    $ ./load_test_data.sh
+	$ stardog-admin server start --http 5823

-Once you have the testing database in your Stardog copy, run the following command:
+Once you have Stardog running, execute the following command:

     $ npm install
+    $ bower install

-This will install all the dependencies using npm, once this is done, run the test cases.
+This will install all the dependencies using npm (for node) and bower (for browser), once this is done, run the test cases.

 All tests should pass.

-###Running Tests
+### Running Tests

-This will run all the test cases in `spec/`.
+Run all the test cases in `test/spec`.
+Having the Stardog server running, execute the following commands:

-#### In the Browser
 1\.
-Start Stardog with the `http` port on `5823`:

-    stardog-admin server start --http 5823
+Load the test data using the provided script:

+    $ ./load_test_data.sh

 2\.
 Start the proxy via:

-    node test/testCORS.js
+    $ node test/testCORS.js

-3\.
-Open the file `test/index.html` in your browser.
+3.\ Run the test suite:

+#### In the Browser

+    open test/index.html

 #### In node.js

-Just execute:

-    npm test
+    $ npm test

 ## Version details ##